Suboxone vs. Methadone: How Does Suboxone Compare to Methadone?

 - Uncomfortable withdrawal symptoms associated with opioid detox, such as nausea, vomiting, and other flu-like symptoms, are kept at bay.
 Since withdrawal is managed, individuals are able to focus on the therapeutic aspect of addiction treatment.

 Over time, supervising doctors slowly wean patients off methadone, with the ultimate goal of total abstinence from all substances.
-That being said, many patients remain on methadone for months, years, or even for life.
+That being said, many patients remain on methadone for extended periods.2

 Methadone Side Effects